Before you start

 You can register with Get Into Teaching, the Department for Education’s free support and advice service.

 A specialist adviser will help you prepare your application and advise you on funding options (including loans and tax-free bursaries and scholarships).
-You can also book school experience and access exclusive teaching events.
+You can also book school experience and access teaching events.